Looijenga's Conjecture via Integral-affine Geometry: Surgeries on Integral-Affine Surfaces

 Let $v$ be the unique vertex of $T$ contained in the interior of $S$.
 Denote by $(e_1,e_2)$ the oriented lattice basis emanating from $v$ along the edges of $T$.
 See Figure \ref{fig3}.
-Glue the edge along $e_2$ of $S\backslash T$ to the edge along $e_1$ of $S\backslash T$ via the unique affine-linear map which fixes $v$, maps $e_2\mapsto e_1$, and preserves the line containing $P_i$.
-The resulting integral-affine surface is an {\it internal blow-up} of $(S,P,A)$ on the boundary component $P_i$.
-Its singular set is $A\cup \{v\}$. \end{definition}
+Glue the edge along $e_2$ of $S\,\!- T$ to the edge along $e_1$ of $S\,\!- T$ via the unique affine-linear map which fixes $v$, maps $e_2\mapsto e_1$, and preserves the line containing $P_i$.
+The resulting integral-affine surface is an {\it internal blow-up} of $S$ on the boundary component $P_i$.
+Its singular set is $S_{sing}\cup \{v\}$.
+Call $n$ the {\it size} of the surgery. \end{definition}

-In the $(e_1,e_2)$ basis, the gluing map acts by the matrix and is a shear transformation along the line through $v$ parallel to $e_2-e_1$.
+The gluing map is a shear transformation along the line through $v$ parallel to $e_2-e_1$.
 An internal blow-up does not change the number of boundary components because the lefthand and righthand pieces of $P_i$ are glued into a single line segment.
 After the surgery, $(x_j,y_j)$ is still an oriented lattice basis for all $j$ because the internal blow-up does not alter the integral-affine structure in the neighborhood of a vertex.
-The smallest possible triangle $T$ removed in an internal blow-up is a basis triangle.

-\begin{definition} We define a {\it node smoothing} of $(S,P,A)$ at $P_i\cap P_{i+1}$.
-For some $n\in \N$, make a cut along the segment from $v_{i,i+1}$ to a point lying in $S\backslash P$.
+\begin{definition} We define a {\it node smoothing} of $S$ at $P_i\cap P_{i+1}$.
+For some $n\in \N$, make a cut along the segment from $v_{i,i+1}$ to a point lying in $S - \partial S$.
 See Figure \ref{fig4}.
 Glue the clockwise edge of the cut (from the perspective of $v$) to the counterclockwise edge of the cut by the shearing map which point-wise fixes the line containing the cut and maps $x_i$ to $-y_i$.
-The resulting integral-affine surface is a {\it node smoothing} of $(S,P,A)$ at $P_i\cap P_{i+1}$.
+The resulting integral-affine surface is a {\it node smoothing} of $S$ at $P_i\cap P_{i+1}$.
 Its singular set is $A\cup \{v\}$.
+Call $n$ the {\it size} of the surgery.

 \end{definition}